-Implementation of the principles of universal design is intended to ensure that products, buildings and outdoor areas intended for use by the general public will be designed in such a way that the main solution can be used by as many people as possible.
-Universal design will increase opportunities for everyone to participate in society.
-This applies not only to people with disabilities but also, for example, to families with children in pushchairs and to older people.
+Universal design is when products, buildings and outdoor public spaces must be designed so as to ensure that the main solution can be utilised by as many people as possible.
+Universal design must increase opportunities for everyone to participate in society on equal terms.
+This applies not only to people with disabilities, but also to families with children in buggies and the elderly.

-Universal design is a strategy that requires cross-disciplinary collaboration in planning, user participation, practical implementation and post-implementation evaluation.
-Universal design is also entrenched in a number of statutes and regulations.
-These include the Anti-Discrimination and Accessibility Act and the Planning and Building Act.
+Universal design is a strategy that requires co-operation and interdisciplinary planning, user participation, practical implementation and an evaluation of measures.
+Universal design is also rooted and enshrined in several acts and regulations, including the Anti-Discrimination and Accessibility Act and the Planning and Building Act.

-The County Governor is responsible for following up central government initiatives by ensuring that universal design is included in regional and municipal planning.
-The County Governor also provides advice and guidance on universal design to regional and municipal cooperation partners, to voluntary groups, other organisations and user groups.
+The County Governor monitors state initiatives by playing a role in incorporating universal design into regional and municipal plans.
+The County Governor also provides advice and guidance on universal design to regional and municipal co-operation partners, as well as to volunteer groups, organisations and user groups.